 Whilst the subject uses techniques that incorporate a variety of teaching and learning styles, discussion and research, there is also an emphasis on developing a student's ability to think logically and critically.
 It is essential for students to have a numerical capability to handle data and present information graphically.
 Indeed many students choose to study this subject alongside A level Mathematics.

-We follow the OCR Specification with assessment taking place at the end of year 2.
-These are divided into the study of micro-economics and macro-economics.
+We follow the AQA Specification with assessment taking place at the end of Year 13.
+These are divided into the study of microeconomics and macroeconomics.

 The aim of the specification: